edaplayground/eda-playground/docs/faq.rst

 *****************************************
 How do I start a blank playground design?
 *****************************************
-Click the EDA Playground logo in the top left.
+When working on code at http://www.edaplayground.com, you can start a blank design by clicking the EDA Playground logo in the top left.
 (Before doing that, please ensure that your existing code edits are saved.)

 *******************************************************************************
 How do I modify one of the examples?
 How do I modify someone else's playground?